Hurricane Irma hits Caribbean island of Barbuda

 She posted a picture showing bare shelves at her local Publix.

-From Miami Beach to Ocala, Florida residents braced for the storm, with some posting images of empty shelves at the local grocery stores.
+From Miami Beach to Ocala, Florida residents braced for the storm, with some posting images of empty shelves at local grocery stores.

 'Grave danger'